2014 Aegon International

 The 2014 Aegon International was a combined men's and women's tennis tournament played on outdoor grass courts.
 It was the 40th edition of the event for the women and the 6th edition for the men.
 It was classified as a WTA Premier tournament on the 2014 WTA Tour and as an ATP World Tour 250 series on the 2014 ATP World Tour.
 The event took place at the Devonshire Park Lawn Tennis Club in Eastbourne, England from 16 June through 21 June 2014.
+Feliciano López and Madison Keys won the singles titles.